Camp Flytrap Overview

 - Full payment is due at the time of registration.

 - Your child can participate only in those camps designed for the ages listed for each session.
 NO EXCEPTIONS.

 - Your child can participate in a camp of the same name only once during the summer.
-For example, a camper can only attend one session of “Things with Wings”.
+For example, a camper can only attend one session of “Habitat Explorers”.

-- Aftercare is open to all campers enrolled in full-day camps: Things with Wings + Junior Naturalists.
-The fee is $35 per week.
-Aftercare includes free play in the classroom (e.g. games, books, art) and outdoors in the children’s garden, as well as an afternoon snack (brought from home).
+- Aftercare (3 – 4:30 p.m.) is open to all campers enrolled in full-day camps: Habitat Explorers + The Secret Lives of Bugs.
+The fee is $30 per week.
+Aftercare includes free play in the classroom (e.g. games, books, art) and outdoors in the children’s garden, as well as an afternoon snack brought from home.
 There will be an option to add aftercare during registration.

 - You can register more than one child during the registration process.
 NOTE: You must add your child(ren) to your account in order to ensure that you register your child(ren) and not yourself.)

 - No refunds for missed days of camp.

 - Look for a confirmation email after you complete registration.
 If you do not receive this email within 30 minutes, please check your spam filter.

 - You will receive a Camp Welcome Packet via email one month before your camp’s start date that includes important information about what to bring, what to expect, learning themes, health and safety protocols, and camp release forms.
 Camp forms will be due two weeks before your camp start date.
 NOTE: If you do not receive the Camp Welcome Packet one month before your camp start date, please check your spam folder.
 Otherwise, please contact Elisha Taylor at email@example.com or 919-537-3770.

 If the camp you have selected is full, we encourage you to join the wait list during online registration.
 You will be notified by email if a spot comes available and 48 hours to accept or decline.
 Full payment is due upon acceptance.